Biden threatens sanctions on Myanmar after military coup - WTMJ

 AP Diplomatic Writer

-WASHINGTON (AP) — President Joe Biden on Monday threatened new sanctions on Myanmar after its military staged a coup and arrested the civilian leaders of its government, including Nobel laureate Aung San Suu Kyi.
+WASHINGTON (AP) — President Joe Biden is threatening to slap new sanctions on Myanmar after a coup that saw the military arrest the civilian leaders of its government.

+Myanmar, also known as Burma, has been a U.S. democracy promotion project for decades, though there have been recent and serious concerns about its backsliding into authoritarianism.
+Disappointment with former opposition leader Aung San Suu Kyii, who has been detained by the military, has run high.

-Biden assailed the country’s army for the coup, calling it a “direct assault on the country’s transition to democracy and rule of law.”
-The coup in Myanmar, also known as Burma, has also been roundly condemned internationally.
+“The military’s seizure of power in Burma, the detention of Aung San Suu Kyi and other civilian officials, and the declaration of a national state of emergency are a direct assault on the country’s transition to democracy and the rule of law,” Biden said in a statement.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.